 - Early hearing and/or vision impairment

 - Intellectual disability, learning disability, developmental delay or regression

 - Inherited blood disorders (e.g. thalassemia)

 - Unexplained neonatal or infant death

 - Undiagnosed severe conditions

 Certain genetic disorders are more common in populations likely to prefer consanguineous unions (e.g. hemoglobinopathies).
-Screening for carrier state is recommended in the Canadian Guidelines for Prenatal Diagnosis for individuals belonging to population groups known to have an increased risk for carrying certain genetic disorders.
-Preconception counselling and testing is recommended in order to arrange for prenatal testing if appropriate.3 See the GEC-KO Point of Care Tool for more on ethnicity-based screening recommendations in Canada.
+Screening for carrier status is recommended by the Society of Obstetricians and Gynaecologists of Canada (SOGC) Genetics Committee and the Canadian College of Medical Geneticists (CCMG) Clinical Practice Committee for individuals belonging to population groups known to have an increased risk for carrying certain genetic disorders.
+Preconception counselling and testing is recommended in order to arrange for prenatal testing if appropriate.3 See the GEC-KO Point of Care Tool for more on reproductive genetic carrier screening in Canada.